-If you've experience some kind of blunt trauma to your ribs, either through a fall, through a sporting event, or a car accident, it's possible that you've injured your ribs.
+If you've experienced some kind of blunt trauma to your ribs through a fall, sporting event, or a car accident, it's possible that you've injured your ribs.
 According to the Mayo Clinic, you should see a doctor if you have a very tender spot in the rib area or if you have trouble or pain with breathing after experiencing some kind of trauma.

 3. Muscle Strain